-A Broker’s Life After AEP
+A Broker’s Life After AEP (2024 Agent Strategy Tips)

-Review your successes during AEP:
+To review your successes during AEP, consider:

 1. How many leads did you get?